-Never Smiles' trail leads the group down a winding trail for just under half an hour.
+Never Smiles' trail leads the group up and down a trail for just under half an hour.
 The trail is usually 3-4 yards wide, so they should have little difficulty getting their wagon through the hills.

-After a half hour of travel, the posse sees a burnt wagon in a pass between two steep cliffs fifty yards ahead.
+After a half hour of travel, the posse will see a burnt wagon in a pass between two steep cliffs fifty yards ahead.
 Standing before it are two men and their horses.
-One man wears an all white suit and hat.
+One man wears an all-white suit and hat.
 The other is hidden beneath the canvas sack of a tripod camera.

 When the group draws near enough, the camera flashes on the macabre scene and a darkhaired Italian man emerges from beneath the canvas.
-He is a studio photographer dragged from Deadwood by the other man, a blonde-haired Irishman named Lacy O'Malley, a wellknown newshound for the Tombstone Epitaph.
-Anyone who reads the rag likely knows his name as well as his reputation.
+He is a studio photographer dragged from Deadwood by the other man, a blonde-haired Irishman named Lacy O'Malley.
+O'Malley is a well-known newshound for the Tombstone Epitaph, and anyone who reads the rag likely knows his name as well as his reputation.

 Lacy greets the posse cautiously when they first approach.
-He was in Deadwood when he got a tip that an Iron Dragon rail crew had gone missing.
+He was in Deadwood when he got a tip that a Union Pacific rail crew had gone missing.
 His investigations brought him here.
-If asked, Lacy tells the posse that Iron Dragon is not allowed into the sacred Black Hills.
+If asked, Lacy tells the posse that Union Pacific is not allowed into the sacred Black Hills.
 In his opinion, these men trespassed and were killed by nearby Sioux.
-As far as he can figure, Iron Dragon is looking to break their treaty with the Sioux by running a line through the Black Hills.
-He figures they staged the break themselves as an excuse to send their "repair crew" out into the Nations.
-From there the crew could sneak on into the hills to survey a pass.
+As far as he can figure, UP is looking to break their treaty with the Sioux by running a line through the Black Hills.
+He figures UP staged the break themselves as an excuse to send their "repair crew" out into the Nations.
+From there the